tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 ```
 {{% /codeblock %}}

-Now we are converting the markdown file to PDF with the following command in the terminal:
+Use the following command to convert the Markdown file to a PDF:

 {{% codeblock %}}
 ```bash